Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Examples of opportunities of LCE actuators and sensors embedding intellingence into the built environment

 \subsubsection{Regulating ventilation in response to heat and humidity variations}

 Of similar importance to occupants of a building, and to their comfort, is the role of wind and air circulation.
+Functional materials-based solutions have included the use of Metal-Organic Frameworks (MOFs) as adsorbers with exceptional water uptake capacity~\cite{QIN2020106581}, but such approaches do not exchange the air or remove the humidity; the MOF may still be saturated with water.
+Here we discuss the capabilities of LCEs as a dynamic solution to provide a true air exchange and water removal, without energy consumption.
 Tuning LCEs to actuate at a temperature above or below common room temperatures could facilitate dynamic facades that prioritize natural air and ventilation when possible (a particularly attractive feature for hygiene), while minimizing the energy usage of HVAC (Heating, Ventilation and Air Conditioning) systems.
 While it would be valuable to be able to construct entire exterior walls with this functionality, also more modular or localized components could have significant impact.
 Kinetic buildings could be pushed to a new standard that further breaks down the relationships between inside and outside through building skins that actuate when sensing humidity.
 Smaller applications such as awnings or coverings at bus stations could provide airflow and semi-open ceilings, and then close to provide coverage when humidity reaches a point of rain.